prathii7/Computational-Methods-and-Tools-in-Statistics/Assignment2/README.md

-# Assignment 2 — STATS 506
+# Assignment2 — STATS 506

 In this assignment I worked on three problems.